Lucknow Pact: Background

-The British had announced under immense pressure from Indian masses, in order to satisfy the Indians, that they will be considering a series of proposal that would lead to at least half of the members of the Executive Council being elected and the Legislative Council having a majority of elected members needed.
+The British had announced under immense pressure from Indian masses, in order to satisfy the Indians, that they will be considering a series of proposals that would lead to at least half of the members of the Executive Council being elected and the Legislative Council having a majority of elected members needed.
 Both the Congress and the Muslim League supported these.
 Both had realized that for further concessions to be gained, greater cooperation was required.

 The Congress agreed to separate electorates for Muslims in electing representatives to the Imperial and Provincial Legislative Councils.
-Although the Muslims were given this right in the Indian Council Act of 1909, the Indian National Congress opposed it.
+Although the Muslims were given this right in the Indian Councils Act 1909, the Indian National Congress opposed it.
 The Congress also agreed to the idea of one-third seats for the Muslims in the Councils despite the fact that the Muslim population represented less than a third.
 Apart from that, the Congress agreed that no act affecting a community should be passed unless three-quarters of that community's members on the council supported it.
 After the signing of this pact the rivalry between moderates and extremists was reduced to some extent.
 There was a significant change in their relation.

 Several factors contributed significantly to the change in Muslim League's position which led to the forging of the Lucknow Pact.
 British actions perceived as detrimental to Muslim interests played a crucial role, notably the refusal of Britain to support Turkey, the seat of the Khalifa who held considerable religious and political sway over Muslims, in its conflicts in the Balkans (1912-13) and with Italy (1911), which caused considerable anger within the community.
 Additionally, the annulment of the Partition of Bengal in 1911, a move that had garnered support from certain Muslim factions, led to resentment, and further alienating some Muslims was the British Indian government's rejection of the proposal to establish a university at Aligarh with affiliating powers across India.
 Simultaneously, a significant shift was occurring within the Muslim League as younger members began to embrace a more assertive nationalist stance, moving beyond the more constrained political perspective of the Aligarh school, a change evident at the Muslim League's Calcutta session in 1912 where the organization declared its commitment to collaborating with other groups towards achieving a system of self-government for India, as long as it didn't conflict with safeguarding Muslim interests; this convergence on the objective of self-government with the Congress drew the two parties closer, though it did not signify complete alignment with Congress ideology.
 The government's suppressive measures during the First World War further fueled anti-imperialist sentiments, particularly among the younger Muslim generation, often referred to as the 'Young Party', with publications like Maulana Azad's Al Hilal and Mohammad Ali's Comrade facing suppression and prominent leaders such as the Ali brothers, Maulana Azad, and Hasrat Mohani being interned; these actions intensified discontent and contributed to the climate that facilitated the Lucknow Pact.